Marketers go where their audience is, and most people today are active on social media in some way, shape or form.

 At the same time, one of the best ways to generate engagement and beat the algorithms is to actually go to your audience instead.
 Ask them a question.
 Put something out there that is likely to stimulate discussion.

-By doing that, you’re not only boosting the reach of your content, you’re also gathering potentially useful learnings about your audience.
+By doing that, you’re not only boosting the reach of your content, but you’re also gathering potentially useful learnings about your audience.

 As we’ve mentioned, to get maximum visibility on social media these days, in particular, Facebook, you need to invest budget into paid advertisements or boosted posts.
 For all the frustrations around this, it can still be an effective and low-cost marketing channel for your business.
 Here’s why: